Surprisingly brilliant tiny hotels you'll want to stay at

 Hotel Puntagrande, Frontera, Spain

-Dramatically perched on lava rocks cascading into the ocean, this five-room bolthole couldn't be any more dreamy.
+Dramatically perched on lava rocks cascading into the ocean, this five-room bolthole couldn't be any dreamier.
 With just four bedrooms and a deluxe suite, the dainty hotel is lovingly known on the island as El Hotelito.
 It also has a long and interesting history – the building itself dates from 1830 and has been hosting travellers since the early 1900s.
 There's a restaurant serving lots of seafood and traditional Mediterranean dishes too.

 Quinta Dos Moinhos De Sao Filipe/booking.com

-Quinta Dos Moinhos De Sao Filipe, Setúbal, Portugal
+Quinta Dos Moinhos De Sao Filipe, Setubal, Portugal

 Featuring stunning views of the Atlantic Ocean and the River Sado, these two converted windmills are now a part of a stunning hotel.
 There are two more double rooms in the main building, but it's the old windmills that have the most charm.
 Traditionally decorated with wooden furniture and located on a private farm, the windmills have comfortable bedrooms, private bathrooms and even a small kitchenette and sitting area.
 There's also a swimming pool, picnic zones and swirling paths through expansive gardens.

-Eh'häusl, Amberg, Germany
+Eh'hausl, Amberg, Germany

-Officially recognised as the smallest hotel in the world by the Guinness World Records, Eh'häusl is an eight-foot-wide (2m) hotel in Amberg.
+Once recognised as the smallest hotel in the world by the Guinness World Records, Eh'hausl is an eight-foot-wide (2m) hotel in Amberg.
 There's just enough room for two people and the hotel prides itself on providing exquisite service, making guests feel like they've arrived home rather than checked in at a hotel.
 Translating as 'marriage house', the term dates back to the 17th century when a local law meant only men who owned land could marry.
 A businessman bought the alley between the two buildings in 1728, converted it into a house and then sold it to men who wished to get married.

 Courtesy of Royal Street Inn